godfrey0/resume-1/README.md

 - serthongong@gmail.com | +65 81813136 | t0921234@u.nus.edu |
 -
 ASPIRE
-- Mid-career switch seeker in FinTech connecting the frontend, middleware to backend, automation and development operations.
+- Effective FinTech developer in connecting the frontend, middleware to backend, automation and the internet of things.
 -
 SKILLS
 - Fintech concepts and technology.
 Developers toolkit in connecting the Frontend, Middleware to Backend, Automation, API and RPA.
-Development Operations (DevOps) Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain.
-In addition Design, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Algorithms, Scrum, agile and others.
+DevOps: Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain.
+Design thinking, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Algorithms, Scrum, Agile and others.
 -
 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for the course of study to be granted to the Government by Tel Aviv, Israel with a six-year overseas scholarship bond obligations.